bpoole53/mod-20-react-portfolio/README.md

 Click on links to navigate throughout the site as well as a link to my github pag in the footer.<br>
 They are able to fill out form fields and click submit in the Contact page.<br>
 They can view my projects in the Portfolio page and click on links to their repo and deployment page (if applicable)<br>
-When they visit the Resume page they are will see my coding proficiencies and a link to click to download my resume(not actually functional yet)<br>
+When they visit the Resume page they are will see my coding proficiencies and a link to click to download my resume(not actually functional yet).<br>
+Improvements and more to come.

 ## Contribution Guidelines